A Survey on Deep Hashing Methods: Deep Supervised Hashing

-It's noticed that by minimizing $Q$, the quantization loss of converting the feature $\mathbf{z}_i$ into compact binary code $\mathbf{b}_i$ can be controlled.
+where $\bm{C}$ is a $D\times MT$ matrix can be written as $\bm{C}=diag(\bm{C}_1,\dots,\bm{C}_M)$.
+Note that the quantization loss of converting the feature $\bm{z}_i$ into binary code $\bm{b}_i$ can be restricted via minimizing $Q$.
 Besides, quantization-based hashing also adds pairwise similarity preserving loss to the final loss function.
-Finally, Asymmetric Quantizer Distance is widely used for approximate nearest neighbor search, which is formulated as
+Finally, Asymmetric Quantizer Distance (AQD) is widely used for approximate nearest neighbor search, which is formulated as:

-where $\mathbf{z}_{qm}$ is the $m$-th sub-vector for the feature of query $\mathbf{q}$.
+where $\bm{z}_{qm}$ is the $m$-th sub-vector for the feature of query $\bm{q}$.

-\emph{Deep Triplet Quantization\cite{liu2018deep}} uses triplet loss to preserve the similarity information and adds a weak orthogonality penalty across the $M$ codebooks which are similar to the bit independence.
-And the orthogonality penalty can be formulated as
+\emph{Deep Triplet Quantization} (DTQ)~\cite{liu2018deep}.
+DTQ uses a triplet loss to preserve the similarity information and a smooth orthogonality regularization is added to the codebooks which are similar to the bit independence. {Let $\mathcal{T}$ denote the set of all triplet.
+Each triplet $(\bm{x}_i,\bm{x}_j,\bm{x}_k)$ satisfies $s_{ij}^o>s_{ik}^o$.
+The total loss function is as follows:

-In addition, DTQ proposed to select triplet by Group Hard to ensure the number of mined valid triplets is neither too big nor too small.
-Specifically, the training data is split into several groups, and one hard (i.e., with positive triplet loss)negative sample is selected randomly for each anchor-positive pair in one group.
+The last term is the orthogonality penalty term. } In addition, DTQ selects triplets by Group Hard to make sure that the number of explored valid triplets is suitable for optimization.
+Specifically, the training data is split into various groups, and a hard (i.e., with positive triplet loss) negative example is picked randomly as an anchor-positive image pair from every group.

-\emph{Deep Visual-semantic Quantization\cite{cao2017deep}} learns deep quantization models from labeled image data as well as the semantic information underlying general text domains.
-Specifically, it constructs deep visual-semantic embedding by taking the image representations $\mathbf{z}$ of the pre-trained convolutional neural network.
-And then re-train them to predict the word embeddings $\mathbf{v}$ (i.e., $\mathbf{v}_i$ for label $i$) of the image label-text, which was learned by the skip-gram model.
-The loss function includes the adaptive margin ranking loss
+\emph{Deep Visual-semantic Quantization} (DVsQ)~\cite{cao2017deep}.
+DVsQ optimizes the quantization network using labeled image samples along with the semantic messages from their latent text domains.
+Specifically, by using the image representations $\bm{z}_i$ from the pre-trained network, it produces deep visual-semantic representations.
+They are then trained to forecast the word embeddings $\bm{v}$ (i.e., $\bm{v}_i$ for label $i$), which are further estimated by a skip-gram model.
+The loss function includes the adaptive margin ranking loss and a quantization loss:

-where $\mathbf{y}_i$ is the label set of the $i$-th image, and $\delta_{jk}$ is a margin.
-Similarly, the quantization loss is inspired by the maximum inner-product search.

-DVSQ adopted the same strategy with LabNet that discussed before and combined the visual information and semantic quantization in a uniform framework instead of a two-step approach.
+where $\bm{y}_i$ is the label set of the $i$-th image, and $\delta_{jk}$ is an adaptive margin and the quantization loss is inspired by the maximum inner-product search.
+DVsQ adopts the same strategy as LabNet and combines the visual information and semantic quantization in a uniform framework instead of a two-step approach.
+By this means, DVsQ greatly improves the retrieval performance.